Topjoy Buttefly E701 (E-Reader Review)

 The E701 screen uses 300 DPI when in monochrome mode.
 For color mode, the display is only 150 DPI.

 The text is much sharper when you turn on monochrome mode.
 It’s better than physical books.
-The color mode is fairly vibrant and not as garish as OLED screens.
+The color mode is fairly vibrant and naturalistic compared to OLED screens.
 I do not own another color e-reader, so I can only make comparisons with my laptop and phone.

 The Topjoy has a backlight for reading in the dark.
 You can adjust the brightness on the fly, either by swiping down the top drawer, or by swiping up the bottom Progress toolbar.